-Both RA and PsA have similar complications in the long-term.
+RA and PsA have similar long-term complications.

-For example, a person who presents with scales, crumbly nails, or rough patches of skin, is likely to have PsA, as these symptoms are not typical in RA.
+For example, a person who presents with scales or rough patches of skin is likely to have PsA, as these symptoms are not typical in RA.
 It is possible to have both RA and PsA, but this is rare.

 Rheumatoid factor test

-Treatment for both PsA and RA includes:
+Treatment for both PsA and RA can include:

-- nonsteroidal anti-inflammatory drugs (NSAIDs)
+- nonsteroidal anti-inflammatory drugs

 - physical therapy

-- disease-modifying anti-rheumatic agents (DMARDs)
+- disease-modifying antirheumatic drugs (DMARDs)